jsturma/jstoolbox/cloud/azure/vm/README.md

-## Azure VM Export (REST-only)
+## Azure VM Export (REST and CLI)

-This script snapshots all managed disks (OS + data) attached to one or more Azure VMs and exports them as VHDs to a Storage Account container.
-It also uploads each VM's full ARM configuration JSON.
-All operations use REST (curl) with OAuth tokens; no Azure CLI is required.
+These scripts snapshot all managed disks (OS + data) attached to one or more Azure VMs and export them as VHDs to a Storage Account container.
+They also upload each VM's full ARM configuration JSON and per-VM export logs.
+Two variants are provided:

+- `azure_export_vm_api.sh`: REST-only (curl + OAuth), no Azure CLI required.
+- `azure_export_vm_cli.sh`: Azure CLI–only, no direct REST calls.

 ### Features
 - REST-only: uses OAuth2 and Azure ARM/Blob REST APIs